Support for people living with dementia

 If you are unsure who your coordinator is or you would like support, please call 01344 823220.

 Bracknell Forest has support groups for people with dementia and their carers including:

 - Younger People with Dementia

-A full list of services can be found within the dementia directory.
-The Dementia Adviser Newsletter also provides information on local support groups.
+A full list of services are in the dementia directory.
+The dementia adviser newsletter also provides information on local support groups.